BBCNI/Interminimal/README.md

 # Demo

+There's a live [Demo of _Interminal_](https://bbcni.github.io/Interminimal/demo/).
+You can also check out its [source](https://github.com/BBCNI/Interminimal/blob/main/demo/pages/index.tsx)

 # Let's Translate!

 As you can see in the example above you can translate your text using just two components: `Translate` which creates a translation context and `T` which translates individual chunks of text.